erduotong/nuitka-doc-zh/docs/--help.md

   --help                show this help message and exit --version             Show version information and important details for bug
                         reports, then exit.
 Defaults to off.
-  --module              Create an extension module executable instead of a
+  --module              Create an importable binary extension module
-                        program.
+                        executable instead of a program.
 Defaults to off.
   --standalone          Enable standalone mode for output.
 This allows you to
                         transfer the created binary to other machines without it using an existing Python installation.
 This also